AtakanBasaran/MyFavLocation/README.md

 # MyFavLocation
-Users can save name, type, comment and location of their favorite places and can open navigation to their favorite places.
+Users can save name, type, comment and location of their favorite places and can open navigation to their favorite places, inspired by Atıl Samancıoğlu lectures.